karmab/kcli/doc/index.md

 the are several flags you'll want to pass depending on your use case

-- `-v /var/run/libvirt:/var/run/libvirt -v /var/lib/libvirt/images:/var/lib/libvirt/images` if running against a local hypervisor
+- `-v /var/run/libvirt:/var/run/libvirt -v /var/lib/libvirt/images:/var/lib/libvirt/images` if running against a local client/host
 - ` ~/.kcli:/root/.kcli` to use your kcli configuration (also profiles and repositories) stored locally
 - `-v ~/.ssh:/root/.ssh` to share your ssh keys.
 Alternatively, you can store your public and private key in the ~/.kcli directory
 - `--security-opt label:disable` if running with selinux